EU Emissions Trading System (EU ETS)

 PHASE FOUR (2021-2030):

-Stationary installations: A single EU-wide cap of 1,572 MtCO2e in 2021.
-A linear cap reduction factor of 2.2% (of 2008-2012 baseline emissions) applies to both stationary sources and the aviation sector each year.
-This translates into a year-on-year reduction of the cap by 43 million allowances.
+Stationary installations: A single EU-wide cap of 1,572 MtCO2e in 2021, subject to a linear reduction factor of 2.2% per year (of 2008-2012 baseline emissions).
+This translates into a year-on-year reduction of the cap by some 43 million allowances.
 The linear reduction factor does not have a sunset clause and the cap will continue to decline beyond 2030.

 PHASE ONE (2005-2007): Power stations and other combustion installations with >20 MW thermal rated input (except hazardous or municipal waste installations), industry (various thresholds) including oil refineries, coke ovens, and iron and steel plants, as well as production of cement, glass, lime, bricks, ceramics, pulp, paper, and cardboard.

-PHASE THREE (2013-2020): Carbon capture and storage installations, production of petrochemicals, ammonia, nonferrous and ferrous metals, gypsum, aluminum, as well as nitric, adipic, and glyoxylic acid (various thresholds) were included.
+PHASE THREE (2013-2020): Carbon capture and storage installations, production of petrochemicals, ammonia, nonferrous and ferrous metals, gypsum, aluminum, as well as nitric, adipic, and glyoxylic acid (various thresholds) were added to the system’s scope.

 Allowance Allocation & Revenue

-Allocation established through the Member State national allocation plans.
+PHASE ONE (2005-2007): Allocation based on Member States’ national allocation plans.
 Allocation through grandparenting.
 Some Member States used auctioning and some used benchmark-based allocation.

-Similar to Phase 1, with ~90% of allowances allocated for free.
-Some benchmark-based free allocation and auctioning in eight Member States (Germany, United Kingdom, The Netherlands, Austria, Ireland, Hungary, Czech Republic, and Lithuania), amounting to ~3% of the total allowance allocation.
+PHASE TWO (2008-2012): Like in Phase 1, with ~90% of allowances allocated for free.
+Some benchmark-based free allocation and auctioning in eight Member States (Germany, United Kingdom, the Netherlands, Austria, Ireland, Hungary, Czechia and Lithuania), amounting to ~3% of the total allowance allocation.

-57% of allowances were auctioned; the remainder was allocated for free based on benchmarks.
+PHASE THREE (2013-2020): 57% of allowances auctioned and the remainder allocated for free based on benchmarks.

-Industry: Free allocation based on product benchmarks.
-Benchmarks were calculated using 2007-2008 activity levels and were set at the average of the 10% most efficient installations in the (sub-)sector.
+Industry: Free allocation based on benchmarks.
+Benchmarks were calculated using 2007-2008 activity levels and set at the average of the 10% most efficient installations in the (sub-)sector.

 Sectors deemed at risk of carbon leakage received free allocation at 100% of the relevant benchmark.
 Sub-sectors deemed not at risk of carbon leakage had free allocation reduced gradually from 80% of the respective benchmark in 2013 to 30% by 2020.